Refreshing to the taste, citrus has long been hailed for being a great source of vitamin C, but there is more to citrus than meets the eye.

 You might already be aware that most citrus fruits have vitamin C, which has regenerative properties.
-It restores collagen levels and maintains the skin’s structure, preventing premature aging.
-Vitamin C also works to clear clogged pores and dead skin cells, giving you radiant and glowing skin.
+It restores collagen levels and maintains the skin’s structure, preventing premature ageing.
+Vitamin C also works to clear clogged pores and dead skin cells, giving you a radiant and glowing look.

 In addition to keeping your skin youthful, vitamin C reduces dark spots and pigmentation caused by sun damage.
 When your skin is exposed to UV rays for a prolonged period of time without proper protection, it damages your skin.
 Vitamin C works to prevent pigmentation and photo-damage caused by UV rays.

 Photo-damage breaks down your skin’s structure and causes wrinkles, age spots and other changes to the skin.
 It has also been linked to skin cancer.
 Reach for a grapefruit if you want to restore and renew skin cells.
 Grapefruit is full of potassium, which helps to keep skin firm and supple, while also acting as a natural sunscreen to guard your skin against harmful UV rays.

 Here’s another way you can keep your skin clear and blemish-free.
 Lemons have long been praised for their skin-lightening properties, but did you know that they are also great for digestion and for clearing out toxins in your body?
 Practise drinking hot water with the juice of half a lemon and a bit of honey or turmeric every morning, at least 30 minutes before your first meal.
 Doing this daily will keep your skin glowing and practically flawless.
 Keep in mind that lemon juice can erode your enamel if it sits in your mouth for too long.
 So take a swig of this concoction as fast as you can.
 You can add limes and grapefruits to your diet to heal your skin from the inside as well.